What is genital herpes?

 - Stress

-- Exposure to ultraviolet light (e.g., tanning beds)
+- Exposure to ultraviolet light (for example, tanning beds)

 - Drinking excessive amounts of alcohol

-- Having a weakened immune system (e.g., chemotherapy, HIV)
+- Having a weakened immune system (for example, chemotherapy, unmanaged HIV)

-A healthy lifestyle, such as a good diet, getting enough sleep and rest, exercise, and reducing stress may help limit the number of outbreaks.
-Using a water based lubricant during sexual intercourse can help to reduce friction and skin irriation that may trigger an outbreak in some people.
+A healthy lifestyle, such as a good diet, getting enough sleep and rest, exercise and reducing stress may help limit the number of outbreaks.
+Using a water-based lubricant during sexual intercourse can help to reduce friction and skin irritation that may trigger an outbreak in some people.

 How can I lower my chance of passing or getting herpes?

-Condoms offer good protection, but do not completely prevent the spread of herpes because they do not cover the whole genital area.
-Condoms can also be used on sex toys.
-Abstain from sex or avoid skin-to-skin contact in the area of the herpes sores if you are sexual during an outbreak.
-Dental dams can also be used as a barrier during oral sex.
-Talk to your health care provider about suppressive therapy (taking an antiviral drug every day) to help prevent passing the virus to your partner.
-Wash your hands if you have touched the blisters to prevent transferring the virus to another person (or an area of your body during a primary outbreak).
-Talk to your partner(s) about herpes before you have sexual contact.
+Condoms provide good protection but do not completely prevent the spread of herpes because they do not cover the entire genital area.
+Use condoms on sex toys as well.
+Avoid sexual activity or skin-to-skin contact with herpes sores during an outbreak.
+Use a dental dam as a barrier during oral sex.
+Talk to your health care provider about suppressive therapy to reduce the risk of transmission.
+Wash your hands after touching the blisters.
+Talk to your partner(s) about herpes before engaging in sexual contact.

 For more information